Visiting the school - academics and postgraduates

 Visiting postgraduate students

-The School for Policy Studies is often approached by postgraduate research students in other countries wishing to spend time in the school to develop or extend their studies or research.
-We are supportive of this enrichment which often sparks off long-standing relationships with other universities, some of them in other countries.
+The School for Policy Studies welcomes postgraduate research students who want to develop or extend their studies or research here.
+We are supportive of this enrichment which often leads to long-standing relationships with other universities.

 Eligibility

-Applicants should identify a sponsor who is an academic member of staff within the School and will personally support their application and agree their proposed set programme of work.
-The sponsor is normally the person who will act as a mentor whilst in Bristol.
+Applicants should find a sponsor who is an academic member of staff at our School.
+This sponsor will support their application and agree their proposed programme of work.
+The sponsor usually acts as a mentor during the visit.

-Applications will only be accepted from students who have the support of their prospective visit with the identified sponsor.
+Applications are only accepted from students who have the support of their identified sponsor.

-If English is not your first language, you need to meet profile level 'B'.
-Further information about English language requirements and profile levels.
+If English is not your first language, you need to meet the University's profile level 'B'.

 How to apply